 Duration: 5 days

 Cost (ex VAT)

 This course is designed to teach you the fundamentals of 3D environment, creating realistic models, working with cameras, lights and different textures in 3ds Max.
 You will familiarise yourself with some of the key concepts and terminology with the help of our industry expert instructors.

-If you are not truly satisfied with your Autodesk 3ds Max training, neither are we.
-Let us know on the first day and we will make it right.
-Otherwise, we will refund 100% of your money.
+If you are not truly satisfied with your Autodesk 3ds Max training course, neither are we.
+Let us know on the first day of the course and we will go the extra mile to make things right.
+If you are still not happy, we will refund 100% of your money.

 24-Month Free Class Retake

 Once you complete your 3ds Max course, you can come back and attend the same training session(s) that you’ve completed to within 24 months.
 This is especially useful when a new version of 3ds Max is released, and you would like to retrain on the most up-to-date version of the software.
 Otherwise, you can just come and resit the same course to refresh your skills.

 After your 3ds Max training, you will have access to our email and telephone support for a lifetime.
 You can contact us for any technical questions related to what you’ve learned on your 3ds Max course.
 We aim to get back to you with an answer within one business day.

 If you are working on a specific project, or would like to learn a certain aspect of 3ds Max, we can arrange a Tailored Training course for you.
 Our highly skilled advisors sit together with our Autodesk Certified 3ds Max instructors to create a custom course outline for you, based on your needs.
 We then can prepare the course, which can be run at our training studios in London or online, as well as your own premises both in the U.K. and abroad.
 We’ve trained individuals and companies from more than 25 countries worldwide.